plunify/InTime-Quartus/scripts/intime/configuration/README.md

 **In Linux**

 Change the above command to execute intime.sh instead.
-The output should be the same as when executing in the Vivado Tcl Console.
+The output should be the same as when executing in the Quartus Tcl Console.
 ```console
 "/mnt/intime/intime.sh" -mode batch -platform minimal -s intime_install_FPGA_tools.tcl
 ```